elunna/nerfhack-changelog/README.md

 * The effects can stack, so carrying multiple foulstones increases the frequency of the cursed or blessed effects.

 Other effects:
-* Monsters will never eat this rock and it's inedible if you are polyd into a monster that could eat it.
+* Monsters will never eat this rock and it's inedible if you are polymorphed into a monster that could eat it.
 * Pets will try not to step on one (treated as a cursed item).
 * If rubbed on another rock, emits a poisonous cloud.
 * Foulstones always generate cursed.